 Northeast Atlanta ENT is your best choice for hearing aids, tinnitus treatment, hearing loss tests and balance disorders.

-The hearing specialists at Northeast Atlanta ENT (with locations in Lawrenceville, Dacula, and the Johns Creek/Suwanee GA area) can help you.
+The hearing specialists at Northeast Atlanta ENT (with locations in Lawrenceville, Dacula/Hamilton Mill, and the Johns Creek/Suwanee GA area) can help you.

 In order to receive the proper treatment for hearing loss, our audiologists (hearing doctors) need to perform certain tests, evaluate your symptoms, and review your medical history.
 Treatment for hearing loss will depend on the diagnosis.

 Hearing is a very important part of daily life.
-It is an intricate and a complex process.
-To begin understanding the hearing sense, you need to know that the ear consists of 3 sections:
+It is an intricate and complex process.
+To begin understanding how hearing works, you need to know that the ear consists of 3 sections:

-The 3 parts work together to process the sounds you hear.
-The outer ear, which is the part of the ear you can visibly see, will pick up the sound waves, and then direct them into the outer ear canal.
+These 3 parts work together to process the sounds you hear.
+The outer ear, which is the part of the ear you can visibly see, will pick up the sound waves and direct them into the outer ear canal.

-Then the sound waves travel all the way down the ear canal until they hit the eardrum.
-This causes the eardrum to vibrate.
-When the eardrum vibrates, it moves 3 tiny bones in the middle ear.
+The sound waves then travel all the way down the ear canal until they hit the eardrum which causes the eardrum to vibrate.
+When the eardrum vibrates, it moves three tiny bones in the middle ear.

-The 3 bones form a chain; they are called the anvil (or incus), the stirrup (or stapes), and the hammer (or malleus).
-The movement of the 3 bones will transmit and amplify the sound waves toward the inner ear.
+These three bones form a chain; they are called the anvil (or incus), the stirrup (or stapes), and the hammer (or malleus).
+The movement of the three bones will transmit and amplify the sound waves toward the inner ear.

 The 3rd bone in the chain (the stapes), will interface with fluid that fills the hearing portion of the inner ear (called the cochlea).
 The cochlea is lined with cells.
 There are thousands of tiny hairs on each cell’s surface.